 Confirm the new default Java version:

 Congratulations!
 You have successfully installed Java.
 Thanks for using this tutorial for installing the latest version of Java on the Linux Mint system.
-For additional help or useful information, we recommend you to check the official Java website.
+For additional help or useful information, we recommend you check the official Java website.